DemocracyClub/yournextrepresentative/README.md

 ### Enable Candidate Leaderboard

 The candidate leaderboard shows the most active contributors to the site.
-It is a way of encouraging volunteers to add more information about candidates and elections.
+It is a way of encouraging contributors to add more information about candidates and elections.

 We take a slice of edits in YNR and assign them to a election leaderboard.
 This is defined in [`ynr/apps/candidates/views/mixins.py`](ynr/apps/candidates/views/mixins.py#L20).